 The pore-limiting diameter is the diameter of the largest molecule that can diffuse through the structure, and Figure 6(b) plots the experimental uptake as a function of the pore-limiting diameter.
 For structures with a pore-limiting diameter below the kinetic diameter of nitrogen or argon, zero uptake is expected, and these MOFs can be reasonably considered as nonporous.
-However, we notice a significant fraction of structures with pore-limiting diameter greater than the kinetic diameter of nitrogen.
-In these cases, the measurement may have been conducted on a material that collapsed after solvent removal, solvent removal may have crystal structure.
+When the pore-limiting diameter is close to the size of the adsorbate, kinetics of diffusion can still be very slow, leading to negligible uptake at low temperature.
+However, we notice a significant fraction of structures with pore-limiting diameter much larger than the kinetic diameter of nitrogen.
+In these cases, the measurement may have been conducted on a material that collapsed after solvent removal, solvent removal may have been unsuccessful, or the presence of floating counter-ions may not have been reported in the crystal structure.
 Another possible explanation is that the synthesis of the porous material was unsuccessful, and the authors reported the nitrogen isotherm for the nonporous sample to document a failed attempt.

-Figure 6: Comparison of near-zero measured pore volumes ($< 0.1 \,\mathrm{cm^3 \, g^{-1}}$) versus geometric pore volume and pore limiting diameter of the corresponding structures.
+Figure 6: Comparison of near-zero measured pore volumes ( $< 0.1 \,\mathrm{cm^3 g^{-1}}$ ) versus geometric pore volume and pore limiting diameter of the corresponding structures.
 The kinetic diameters of argon and nitrogen are shown as vertical lines in the graph on the right.